gmacri16/GithubLab/README.md

 # GithubLab
-This is a repository used for the purpose of fulfilling labs requirements.
+This is a repository used for the purpose of fulfilling lab requirements.